elementbound/nlon/packages/nlon/doc/tutorials/server.md

 })
 ```

-> Finishing a correpsondence with data results in a single finish message
+> Finishing a correspondence with data results in a single finish message
 > written to the stream, same as finishing without data.
 This means that
 > finishing with data does *not* write a data *and* a finish message to the
 > stream.